BMBOMICH/psvl/DISCLAIMER.md

 # ⚠️ LEGAL DISCLAIMER

-This license template is provided "as-is" for informational and educational purposes only.
+This license template is provided "AS IS" for informational and educational purposes only.

 The author of this template (Elxan Hüseynov) is NOT a licensed